robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 ##### A subset of ECoG electrodes around the dLMC.

 ![image](https://github.com/user-attachments/assets/d82e861b-84c7-48f1-8ed4-36131efe2eb5)
 ##### Visualizing the power distribution across frequencies and time, for each selected electrode.
+Representative illustration of six electrodes in the first subject.

 #### Behavioral Event Segmentation